Gurenax/node-rabbitmq/README.md

 ch.ack(msg)
 ```

-## 8. Checked unacknowledged messages.
+## 8. Check unacknowledged messages.
 To test this, comment out `ch.ack(msg)`.
 Messages will not be acknowledge with this commented.
 ```
 /usr/local/sbin/rabbitmqctl list_queues name messages_ready messages_unacknowledged
 ```